-A 'surrogate mother' is someone who will have a baby for you.
-If you use a surrogate mother, you would be known as an 'intended parent' or 'intended parents'.
+A 'surrogate' is someone who will have a baby for you.
+If you use a surrogate, you would be known as an 'intended parent' or 'intended parents'.

 You can use a surrogate if you are single or in a couple.
 There's information about what to expect on the Brilliant Beginnings website.

-It's illegal to pay a surrogate mother for anything other than 'reasonable expenses'.
+It's illegal to pay a surrogate for anything other than 'reasonable expenses'.
 This covers things like:

 - travel costs